-.NET Core: Microsoft take C#, F# and .NET Cross-Platform
+18 .NET CORE: MICROSOFT TAKE C#, F# AND .NET CROSS-PLATFORM

-The question of cross-platform support for .NET was present from the start: even the shared source release of 2004 was cross-platform.
-In the same year, the Mono project was launched by Miguel de Icaza and others to implement a fully open-source and cross-platform version of .NET.
+The question of cross-platform support for .NET was present from the start: even the Rotor shared source release of 2004 was cross-platform.
+In 2001, the Mono project had been launched by Miguel de Icaza [de Icaza 2016] and others to implement a fully open-source and cross-platform version of .NET.
 F# ran successfully on Mono since 2006.